Websoft9Archive/ansible-template/docs/README.md

 ## Scope

-The image library provided by Websoft9 has published on the major Cloud Platforms.
-To provide ease of use for global users, we offer English and Chinese documents about the image.
+We have published the image library on the major Cloud Platforms and offered English and Chinese documents for guidance.
+Global users can get and use it with great convenience.